 After breakfast, depart for nearby Mycenae, your next UNESCO World Heritage Site.
 A destination linked to Homer and his tales of glory and war, Mycenae was a sophisticated Bronze Age culture that occupied the region from about 1700 BC until they mysteriously vanished after the Trojan War in about 1180 BC.
 While Homer wrote about Mycenae in his ninth-century BC epic poems the Iliad and the Odyssey, its actual location was thought to be lost to the mists of time until the amateur archaeologist Heinrich Schliemann found a treasure trove of gold masks, jewelry, and weapons here in 1874.
 The ruins of the fortified palace complex of Mycenae begin at the 13th-century BC Lion Gate, the grand entrance to the city.
 Highlights of the ruins include a series of tholos, or beehive-shaped, tombs where Mycenaean kings were buried with their weapons and enough food and drink for their journey to the underworld.

-After a visit to a pottery workshop and time for lunch on your own, journey across to the west coast of the Peloponnese peninsula to Ancient Olympia.
+After lunch on your own, journey across to the west coast of the Peloponnese peninsula to Ancient Olympia.
 Upon arrival, you'll gather with your fellow travelers for dinner at your hotel.

 After breakfast, embark on a tour of Olympia, a sanctuary of ancient Greece dedicated to the worship of Zeus that gave birth to the Olympian Games, forerunner of our modern Olympic Games.
 The renowned athletic competition began here to honor Zeus in 776 BC and continued for the next thousand years.
 Plato, Socrates, Alexander the Great, and Nero are just a few of the historical figures that watched or participated in the games.
 After a visit to the original site of the games, you'll explore the vast holdings of the Archaeological Museum which features a wealth of exhibits spanning Greek prehistory up to the Roman era.
 After lunch on your own and some free time in the village of Olympia, you'll return to your hotel.
 Tonight, enjoy a Home-Hosted dinner in Olympia Village.